ElizabethBrooks/freeCount/README.md

 ![Analysis Framework](images/freeCount_userJourneyDiagram_cropped.jpg)

 The typical user is a student or researcher who begins their journey as a novice analyst.
 In the first phase the novice analyst has received count data, but they are unsure how to proceed.
-The second phase is where the analyst completes our web tutorials and now has an idea how to proceed with analyzing their data.
+The second phase is where the analyst completes our web tutorials and now has an idea about how to proceed with analyzing their data.
 In the third phase the analyst uses our shiny applications to produce high-quality analysis results.

 ## Tutorials